taada33/Regex-Tutorial/gist-template.md

 # Matching a Hex Value with Regular Expressions

-This tutorial will explain various concepts concerning regular expressions (regex), and will show how to use regex to match a specific hexidecimal value.
+This tutorial will explain various concepts concerning regular expressions (regex), and will show how to use regex to match hexidecimal values.

 ## Summary